C. P. Huntington: Working replicas

-With over 400 examples built as of 2022, the C. P. Huntington has become the most popular park train since The Allan Herschell Company merged into Chance Industries in 1970 and production of the S-24 Iron Horse train ceased.
-Many parks have replaced their steam locomotives with these locomotives since they are easier to maintain and operate.
+With over 400 examples built as of 2024, the C. P. Huntington has become the most popular park train since the Allan Herschell Company merged into Chance Industries in 1970 and production of the S-24 Iron Horse train ceased.
+Many parks have replaced their steam locomotives with C. P. Huntington locomotives since they are easier to maintain and operate.
 Locomotives and coaches can be customized in a variety of ways.

-Replicas of the C. P. Huntington are also manufactured in California by Western Train Co. (formerly Katiland Trains), which also converts older C. P. Huntington locomotives to hydrostatic diesel power.
+Additional working replicas of the C. P. Huntington are manufactured by Western Train Co. (formerly Katiland Trains), which also converts older C. P. Huntington locomotives to hydrostatic diesel power.

 In popular culture

 The unique design of the C. P. Huntington inspired the appearance of The Little Engine That Could in most storybook renderings.